knative/eventing/docs/roadmap-2021.md

 ### Multi-Tenant Kafka Source

-Introduce a multi-tenant KafkaSource with a Multi-tenant receive adapter that handles more than one source instance at a time, typically all source instances in a namespace or all source instances in a cluster.
+Introduce a multi-tenant KafkaSource implementation capable of handling more than one source instance at a time, typically all source instances in a namespace or all source instances in a cluster.

 The goal of multi-tenant receive adapters is to minimize the cost of running sources that are barely (i.e. no or few processed events) used at a particular point in time.